Mike’s Top Ten of 1969

 The Wild Bunch

-11-20: Bob & Carol & Ted & Alice, Cactus Flower, Castle Keep, John and Mary, Last Summer, Medium Cool, The Prime of Miss Jean Brodie, Support Your Local Sheriff, True Grit, Z
+11-20: Anne of the Thousand Days, Bob & Carol & Ted & Alice, Cactus Flower, Castle Keep, John and Mary, Last Summer, Medium Cool, The Prime of Miss Jean Brodie, Support Your Local Sheriff, True Grit

 Tier two: Age of Consent, Alice’s Restaurant, A Boy Named Charlie Brown, Gaily Gaily, Goodbye Columbus, Goodbye Mr. Chips, The Happy Ending, Hello Dolly!, How to Commit Marriage, The Illustrated Man, Mackenna’s Gold, The Night of the Following Day, Oh!
 What a Lovely War, Putney Swope, The Rain People, The Reivers, Salesman, Sweet Charity, Take the Money and Run